MATH-1700-WBP01

 and simplify the expression for the terms.

-- More common Taylor series:
+- More uses of Taylor series:

 - Reading from the textbook:

-The rest of Section 9.9 (pages 562&563).
+- The rest of Section 9.9 (pages 562&563);

-- Reading homework due
+- Reading homework due on June 30 Tuesday

 (write this by hand on paper and submit it on Canvas):